 The granting of options to the Named Executive Officers under the Corporation's Stock Option Plan provides an appropriate long-term incentive to management to create shareholder value.
 The number of options the Corporation grants to each Named Executive Officer reasonably reflects the Named Executive Officer's specific contribution to the Corporation in the execution of such person's responsibilities.
 However, the number of options granted does not depend upon nor does it reflect the fulfillment of any specific performance goals or similar conditions.
 Previous grants of options to Named Executive Officers are taken into consideration by the Compensation Committee in developing its recommendations with respect to the granting of new options.
-The Named Executive Officers were granted 2,300,000 options during the year ended February 29, 2020.
+The Named Executive Officers were not granted options during the year ended February 28, 2022.
+The Named Executive Officers were granted 1,050,000 options during the year ended February 28, 2021.

 The granting of options to the other directors of the Corporation under the Corporation's Stock Option Plan provides an appropriate long-term incentive to these directors to provide proper independent oversight to the Corporation with a view to maximizing shareholder value.
 The number of options the Corporation grants to each of these directors reasonably reflects each director's contributions to the Corporation in his capacity as a director and as a member of one or more committees of the Board (if applicable), including without limitation the Compensation Committee and the Audit Committee.
 Previous grants of options awarded to the independent directors of the Corporation are taken into consideration when the Corporation considers the granting of new options to the independent directors.
-The Corporation's independent directors were granted 1,500,000 options during the year ended February 29, 2020.
+The